RenderKit/oidn/doc/api.md

     void oidnExecuteFilterAsync(OIDNFilter filter);

-If filtering asynchronously, the user must ensure correct synchronization with the device before accessing the input and output image data by, e.g., calling `oidnSyncDevice`.
-Currently the CPU device does not support asynchronous filtering and `oidnExecuteFilterAsync` will block as well.
+If filtering asynchronously, the user must ensure correct synchronization with the device before accessing the input and output image data by calling `oidnSyncDevice`.

 In the following we describe the different filters that are currently implemented in Intel Open Image Denoise.